planariangames/mettlecore/METTLE_Core_SRD_Resources.md

 ### Vehicle Damage

 A Vehicle is an extension of the driver and uses their Mettle!
 This means that swapping out battered drivers can be a smart move even if it takes both of their Actions.
-Status effects from 0 or lower Mettle like Staggered or Fallen are real damage and stick with the Vehicle, however.
-This means only the vehicle suffers penalties for lasting damage.
+This only goes so far - a Felling blow applies to the vehicle instead of the driver.
+A vehicle can be Fallen or Staggered just like a character.
+Any penalties from negative Mettle affect Handling until repaired, even if the drivers change.

 ### Crashes